Approved November 14, 2019. Download the PDF version.

 3.5 - Student Membership

 Student membership is available to individual medical students at an accredited medical or osteopathic program.
-Student members shall have no right to vote.
+Student Members shall have the right to vote for the Student Representative on the Board of Directors of the State Chapter Division but shall have no other voting rights.
 Student members are encouraged to but not obligated to hold a dual membership in AAEM and the AAEM Resident and Student Association.

 3.6 - Membership Application